wesley-petit/game-production-pipeline/docs/install-jenkins.md

        - [Discord Notifier](https://plugins.jenkins.io/discord-notifier/) : Discord Notifier provides a bridge between Jenkins and Discord through the built-in webhook functionality.
        - [SAML](https://plugins.jenkins.io/saml/) : A SAML 2.0 Plugin for the Jenkins Continuous Integration server.

-2. (Optional) If you want to use an anonymous account, pull `wesleypetit/jenkins:lts-jdk11` from portainer or run :
+3. (Optional) If you want to use an anonymous account, pull `jenkins/jenkins:lts` from portainer or run :

     ```bash
-    sudo docker pull wesleypetit/jenkins:lts-jdk11
+    sudo docker compose pull
     ```

-3. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) to forward the port 8080 and [add a new stream](install-nginx-proxy-manager.md#add-a-new-stream) to forward the port 50000.
+4. (Optional) If you install Nginx Proxy Manager, [add a new proxy host](install-nginx-proxy-manager.md#add-a-new-proxy-host) to forward the port 8080 and [add a new stream](install-nginx-proxy-manager.md#add-a-new-stream) to forward the port 50000.

-4. Deploy your container :
+5. Deploy your container :

     ```bash
     sudo docker-compose up -d
     ```

-5. Finally, set up jenkins using [this documentation](https://phoenixnap.com/kb/install-jenkins-ubuntu#ftoc-heading-5).
+6. Finally, set up jenkins using [this documentation](https://phoenixnap.com/kb/install-jenkins-ubuntu#ftoc-heading-5).

-6. Follow [this documentation](https://www.jenkins.io/doc/book/security/controller-isolation/#not-building-on-the-built-in-node) to disable building on the built-in node.
+7. Follow [this documentation](https://www.jenkins.io/doc/book/security/controller-isolation/#not-building-on-the-built-in-node) to disable building on the built-in node.

 ### Install a Windows Agent